-APPENDIX 9: PLAN FOR RECRUITMENT AND INCLUSION
+APPENDIX 7: PLAN FOR RECRUITMENT AND INCLUSION

-Describe the plans of your institution for recruiting and retaining undergraduate students and graduate students, including individuals from diverse backgrounds as well as groups historically underrepresented in BER EESSD research.
+Describe the plans of your institution and collaborating institutions for recruiting and retaining undergraduate students, graduate students, and early-stage investigators (postdoctoral researchers, and others), including individuals from diverse backgrounds, including groups historically underrepresented in HEP research.
 Describe how your plan will help foster a positive, inclusive, and professional training and research environment that fosters a sense of belonging among all research personnel, including but not limited to, mentoring and professional development opportunities.
 Describe how your plan will address barriers to participation by individuals from historically underrepresented groups.
-See also $\underline{\text{Section V}}$ for information on the Merit Review Criteria associated with this section.
+See also Section V for information on the Merit Review Criteria associated with this section.